Flying with kids is always a challenge. But the key to flying with toddlers or little ones is preparation.

 If you’re planning to go on a vacation, you might find that packing for your baby is more difficult than you expected.

-In order to ensure that you bring along everything you need, it’s essential that you know exactly what your child needs to stay happy, healthy, and comfortable.
+To ensure that you bring along everything you need, you must know exactly what your child needs to stay happy, healthy, and comfortable.

 To help you do that, we have created a list of the top 10 travel toys for a 1-year-old that should be in every nursery.